 White Paint

-I painted a small wood trim piece about 6′ in length with a couple coats of white paint.
-After the trim piece was dry, I held it up behind my desk.
-I measured the spacing I would need to hang three clipboards along this trim piece without them hanging below the desktop.
+First, I painted a small wood trim piece about 6′ in length with a couple coats of white paint.
+After the trim piece was dry, I held it up behind my desk to measure the spacing I would need to hang three clipboards.

 I’ve been so pleased with how this turned out!

-I am really loving my little space.
+I am really loving my little office workspace.
 I’ve been working feverishly getting everything setup, organized and of course pretty.

 My crafting nook is the last space in the house that I setup and with it pretty much done, I am so happy to say I feel like I can start getting back into making mode! #makersgonnamake